Client: eBay • Role: UX Designer • Duration: 7 months

 03 Figma

-After many design reviews with our stakeholders and users, I believe we built a solid foundation for our tool.
+After many design reviews with our stakeholders and users, we built a solid foundation for our tool.
 The final deliverables for this project included high-fidelity mockups and prototypes that gave our development team a better understanding of how certain components should behave.
 The most rewarding part of this experience was learning so many new tools/skills along the way and building a strong relationship with my teammates.

 Key Takeaways